bentonwong/react-redux-rails-api-fitness-log/spec.md

   defining methods and making super calls - example from PostsForm.js

+    see constructor statements in each of the components

     function mapStateToProps({ posts }, ownProps) {
       return { post: posts[ownProps.match.params.id] };
     }